Bank Julius Baer & Co. Ltd Zurich Has $11.59 Million Holdings in Marsh & McLennan Companies, Inc. (NYSE:MMC)

 Analyst Upgrades and Downgrades

 Several equities research analysts have weighed in on MMC shares.
+Citigroup lifted their price target on shares of Marsh & McLennan Companies from $185.00 to $190.00 and gave the company a “neutral” rating in a research note on Wednesday, February 1st.
+Jefferies Financial Group downgraded shares of Marsh & McLennan Companies from a “buy” rating to a “hold” rating and decreased their price target for the company from $181.00 to $178.00 in a research note on Monday, January 9th.
+They noted that the move was a valuation call.
+Raymond James lifted their price target on shares of Marsh & McLennan Companies from $180.00 to $185.00 and gave the company an “outperform” rating in a research note on Monday, January 30th.
 Wells Fargo & Company lifted their price target on shares of Marsh & McLennan Companies from $190.00 to $197.00 and gave the company an “overweight” rating in a research note on Friday, January 27th.
-Royal Bank of Canada lifted their price target on shares of Marsh & McLennan Companies from $170.00 to $180.00 and gave the company a “sector perform” rating in a research note on Friday, January 27th.
-StockNews.com started coverage on shares of Marsh & McLennan Companies in a research note on Thursday, March 16th.
-They issued a “hold” rating for the company.
-JPMorgan Chase & Co. lifted their price target on shares of Marsh & McLennan Companies from $180.00 to $181.00 and gave the company a “neutral” rating in a research note on Friday.
-Finally, MKM Partners lifted their price objective on shares of Marsh & McLennan Companies from $160.00 to $175.00 and gave the company a “neutral” rating in a report on Monday, January 30th.
+Finally, Royal Bank of Canada lifted their price objective on shares of Marsh & McLennan Companies from $170.00 to $180.00 and gave the company a “sector perform” rating in a report on Friday, January 27th.
 One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $180.00.

 About Marsh & McLennan Companies